Andersen Monogatari (TV series): Releases

-The series has been released both on VHS and DVD in Japan.
+Andersen Stories has been released both on VHS and DVD in Japan.

 In 2005, Nippon Columbia released the entire series on DVD, celebrating Andersen's 200th birth anniversary.
 A selection of episodes (in no particular order) was first released in January, as 5 single DVDs: "The Ugly Duckling", "The Little Mermaid", "The Red Shoes", "The Wild Swans" and "The Little Match Girl" along with "The Snow Queen".

-The DVD box was released in 3 volumes from March of the same year: BOX 1 as a 5-disc set on March 23; BOX 2 as a 4-disc set on June 29; and BOX 3 as a 5-disc set on September 28.
+The DVD box was released in three volumes from March of the same year: BOX 1 as a 5-disc set on March 23; BOX 2 as a 4-disc set on June 29; and BOX 3 as a 5-disc set on September 28.

-On December 17, 2008, "Complete Box", a set of all 14 volumes, was also released.
-Due to the release method mentioned above, the episodes order of each volume doesn't always match the actual broadcasting order.
+A "Complete Box", a set of all 14 volumes, was also released in December 2008.
+The episode's order of each volume does not always match the actual broadcasting order.

-The original soundtrack album by Seiichirō Uno was also re-issued as a 2-disc CD, containing also songs not used in the series.
+The original soundtrack album by Seiichirō Uno was re-issued as a 2-disc CD, containing songs not used in the series.

-With the exception of a 5-episode DVD issued in Germany, the series has never been released on home-video outside Japan.
+With the exception of a 5-episode DVD issued in Germany, the series has never been released on home video outside Japan.